ryanemmans/reading-notes/js401/class-36.md

 ***3. How do pixel tags work?***

-- Also know as tracking pixels, they obtain and analyze data that is unknowingly provided by users when visiting a webpage or reading an email.
+- Also known as tracking pixels, they obtain and analyze data that is unknowingly provided by users when visiting a webpage or reading an email.
 This data can include OS, time visited, website type, client type (browser or email application), IP address, site activities, and screen resolutions.

 ***4. Document the following Vocabulary Terms:***